jrallison/go-workers/README.md

     "server":  "localhost:6379",
     // instance of the database
     "database":  "0",
-    // number of connections to keep open with redis "pool":    "30",
     // unique process id for this instance of workers (for proper recovery of inprogress jobs on crash) "process": "1",
   })